 Events

-A process is in place to ensure that all events (e.g., deviations, complaints, nonconformances, CAPAs) that may adversely affect the identity, potency, quality, purity, product safety, or effectiveness of a commercial product or clinical trial material are documented, investigated, addressed, closed, and controlled appropriately in a timely manner.
+A process is in place to ensure that all events (e.g., Deviations, Complaints, Quality Defects, OOS, OOT, OOE, incidents) that may adversely affect the identity, potency, quality, purity, product safety, or effectiveness of a commercial product or clinical trial material are documented, investigated, addressed, closed, and controlled appropriately in a timely manner.

 Non-conforming products and materials are closely monitored, tracked, and quarantined as necessary.